 Prescribing information states that OxyContin should be taken exactly as prescribed by the physician.

 OxyContin comes as a tablet.

 The FDA-approved label for OxyContin lists common side effects including headache, drowsiness, dizziness, weakness, itching, sweating, dry mouth, nausea, vomiting, and constipation.

-Rare but serious side effects listed for OxyContin include addiction, severe low blood pressure, and life-threatening respiratory depression.
+Rare but serious side effects listed for OxyContin include addiction, heart rhythm problems, severe low blood pressure, and life-threatening respiratory depression.